mosaic-design-system/docs/src/developing/developer-resources.md

 Icon search: <https://mosaic-icon-search.oneadvanced.io/>.

 * Note: Icons8 licensing outside of Advanced products requires [separate licensing](https://icons8.com/license) with Icons8.
+Mosaic is not responsible for you having the correct licensing for your product.

 WebAIM Colour Contrast Checker: <https://webaim.org/resources/contrastchecker/>